Ric Flair: World Wrestling Federation (1991–1993)

-At the 1992 Royal Rumble, Flair won the Rumble match to claim the vacant WWF Championship.
+At the 1992 Royal Rumble, Flair won the namesake match to claim the vacant WWF Championship.
 Flair entered as number three in the Rumble match and lasted 60 minutes, last eliminating Sid Justice with help from Hulk Hogan, who had been eliminated by Justice seconds earlier.
-In February 1992, Flair faced WWF Intercontinental Champion Roddy Piper in a series of inconclusive title-versus-title matches.
+In February 1992, Flair faced the Intercontinental Champion Roddy Piper in a series of inconclusive title-versus-title matches.
 Randy Savage then challenged Flair for the WWF Championship as part of the double main event at WrestleMania VIII.
 In the storyline, Flair taunted Savage by claiming that he had a prior relationship with Savage's wife, Miss Elizabeth.
 Savage defeated Flair for the title at WrestleMania.
 In July 1992, as Savage prepared to defend the title against The Ultimate Warrior at SummerSlam, Flair and Mr. Perfect sowed distrust between the two by suggesting that they would back one or the other during their match.
-They actually attacked both Savage and Warrior, resulting in the latter winning by countout, and injured Savage's knee, an injury that Flair exploited to regain the title in a match with Savage three days later on September 1 in Hershey, Pennsylvania.
+They actually attacked both Savage and Warrior, resulting in the latter winning by countout, and injured Savage's knee, an injury that Flair exploited to regain the title in a match with Savage three days later on September 1 in Hershey, Pennsylvania, which aired on the September 14 episode of Prime Time Wrestling.
 On September 15, 1992, Flair defended the WWF Championship against Genichiro Tenryu at a Wrestle Association R event in Yokohama, Japan; the match ended in a draw.
-Flair's second reign ended when he lost the title to Bret Hart on October 12, 1992, at a house show.
+Flair's second reign ended when he lost the title to Bret Hart on October 12 at a house show.

 Flair teamed with Razor Ramon to take on Savage and Perfect at the Survivor Series in November 1992.
-Flair appeared in the Royal Rumble in January 1993, then lost a Loser Leaves the WWF match to Mr. Perfect on the next night's (January 25, 1993) Monday Night Raw in a match taped six days earlier.
+Flair appeared in the Royal Rumble in January 1993, then lost a Loser Leaves the WWF match to Mr. Perfect on the January 25 episode of Monday Night Raw.
 Flair had a verbal agreement with Vince McMahon with the condition that if he wasn't going to be used in a main event position and had an offer to go elsewhere, he would be released from his contract.
 He opted to leave WWF when he was going to be moved to a mid-card position and Bill Watts offered to come back to WCW.
 Flair then fulfilled his remaining house show commitments and took part in the WWF's "Winter Tour '93" of Europe.
 He made his last appearance with the WWF on February 11, 1993, before returning to WCW.